audio-captioning/audio-captioning-resources/README.md

-# audio-captioning-resources
+# Resources for automated audio captioning

-A list of resources that can help in research for automated audio captioning
+Welcome to the repository about automated audio captioning resources.